-Faculty who need assistance setting up options should consult with an Office of Academic Integrity & Accountability staff member by emailing email@example.com.
+Faculty who need assistance setting up options and students with questions or requests about long-term document storage should consult with an Office of Academic Integrity & Accountability staff member by emailing email@example.com.

 This is up to the instructor.
 In some classes, students may revise their submissions to Turnitin to try to lower the score on the Similarity Report.
 For this reason, we instruct faculty to avoid use of a set cutoff Turnitin score.
 This can lead to a student focused on the score over the learning from the assignment.
 In other classes, revision may not be an option for students.
 Students should check assignment requirements to know if their first submission is going to be final or not.

 Depending on how the instructor sets up assignments, three things may occur.